junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 FFXIV SimHelper is an application to find out meta jobs and learn them quickly.

+It was first designed for our One & Done raid members to prepare for the upcoming contents.

-We have decided to launch the program so that users can easily adapt to the environment of FFXIV,
+But we have decided to launch the program so that users can easily adapt to the environment of FFXIV,

-showing visualized combat data relayed only on the user's senses
+By showing visualized combat data that was relayed only on the user's senses

 How?
 ---